RODEO ASSOCIATION, INC.

 KPRA APPROVED RODEOS AND COMMITTEE RESPONSIBILITY

-1. In order for any rodeo to be KPRA 1st approved, it must have the 9 approved events, except that the KPRA may approve a timed event only or rough stock only rodeo with monies won in a particular event only counting for that event.
-No monies will count towards all around or rookie standings.
-These partial event rodeos will not count towards the requirements of first approved rodeos required to compete at the finals pursuant to Rule 4 under Year End Finals.
+1. In order for any rodeo to be KPRA 1st approved, it must have the 9 approved events, except if it is a timed event only or rough stock only rodeo.
 Timed event rodeos must have all the timed events and rough stock rodeos must have all the rough stock events.
 These rodeos must abide by all KPRA 1st approved rodeo rules.
-These rodeos can only be scheduled after the KPRA Finals and prior to the KPRA Membership Rodeo.

 2. KPRA standard events are bareback riding, saddle bronc riding, bull riding, tie-down roping, steer wrestling, dally team roping, 40/40 mixed team roping, cowgirls barrel racing and cowgirls breakaway roping.
 An optional event of ranch bronc riding is a KPRA event.
 For more information see page 20.